opensciencegrid/security/docs/OSGIncidentResponsePolicy.md

         * Ensure that a complete and correct record of the incident is maintained
         * Ensure that a complete and correct IR report is written
     * Authorities:
-        * Act in place of the ISO making cybersecurity risk decisions during an incident if needed when the ISO[^1] is unavailable.
+        * Act in place of the ISO making cybersecurity risk decisions during an incident if needed when the ISO (For statements such as this, there is an implied “and backups” for the role under discussion, hence the chain of authority is ISO, backup ISO, IR Lead) is unavailable.
         * Authorize the suspension or removal of any OSG resource, user, service, job, VO, etc. until the incident has been resolved and related issues remediated.
         * Determine what remediations are appropriate to resolve an incident, and oversee the process of incident response.
         * Enlist OSG staff to assist with incident response or join the Incident Responseteam, ideally in coordination with their management.